spenceryang/Powguess/README.md

 - **Fixed-Price Shares**: YES/NO shares always cost $0.50 USDC each
 - **Beer Mode**: Toggle to view all prices in ski lodge beers instead of USDC (for the true powder hounds)
 - **Buy Beer with Winnings**: Convert your USDC winnings into lodge beer vouchers via x402 micropayments
+- **Beer Leaderboard**: Track who has won the most beers across all users
+- **Friends Circle**: Add wallet addresses with labels, see friends' predictions on each market
+- **Toast Notifications**: Elegant slide-in notifications for all actions
 - **Weather Forecasts**: Live snow forecasts with 24h/48h/7-day predictions
 - **Resort Webcams**: Direct links to live webcams at each resort
 - **Weather Integration**: Real-time weather data from OpenWeather API